 e.
-Compounding Services Provided by Sterile Compounding Pharmacies and Outsourcing Facilities
+Discussion on the Compounding Services provided by Sterile Compounding Pharmacies and Outsourcing Facilities

-The November 2013 enactment of the Drug Quality and Security Act (DQSA) created a new type of entity authorized to compound medications - the outsourcing facility.
+The November 2013 enactment of the DQSA created a new type of entity authorized to compound medications - the outsourcing facility.
 These generally large-scale production facilities are authorized to compound large quantities of medications for use by other entities.
-The medications must be prepared under current good manufacturing practices (or cGPMs), which are more stringent than compounding requirements for pharmacies, since many patients in multiple locations can receive these medications that are not usually linked to a patient-specific prescription.
+The medications must be prepared under current good manufacturing practices (or cGPMs), which are more stringent than compounding requirements for pharmacies, since many patients in multiple locations can receive these medication that are not usually linked to a patient-specific prescription.